 Can I be required to give my driver’s licence number or other unique identifier?

-Privacy Act 2020, s 22 Principle 13(5)
+Privacy Act 2020, s 22, principle 13(5)

-In the case of a mobile phone company that required a customer to let it keep a photocopy of the customer’s driver’s licence, the Privacy Commissioner’s view was that it was reasonable for the company to simply sight the licence to confirm the customer’s identity, but that keeping a copy, or otherwise recording the licence number, wasn’t justified.
+In the case of a mobile phone company that required a customer to let it keep a photocopy of the customer’s driver’s licence, the Privacy Commissioner’s view was that it was justified for the company to simply sight the licence to confirm the customer’s identity, but that keeping a copy, or otherwise recording the licence number, wasn’t justified.

 Did this answer your question?